 One of the most remarkable aspects of Kirk‘s career has been its uninterrupted consistency.
 In a disorderly age he has tirelessly and eloquently made clear the necessity and sources of order; against the false prophets who proclaim that all values are relative and derive from will and desire, he shows their immutability; and to those who believe that man is capable of all things, he teaches humility and that the beginning of wisdom is respect for creation and the order of being.

-This essay is reprinted with the gracious permission of Modern Age (Fall 1977).
+Republished with gracious permission from Modern Age (Fall 1977).

 1. Russell Kirk, The Conservative Mind, Chicago 1953, p.
 3.